bitovi/academy/src/typescript/12-utility-types/utility-types.md

   diet: Diet.Carnivore,
 };

 // Today is its birthday!
-Let`s attempt to increase its age: dino.age += 1;
+Let’s attempt to increase its age: dino.age += 1;
 // Oops!
 TypeScript error
 ```